Scheduling Posts

 Calendar View

-The Calendar page gives you a visual view of your scheduled content across month, week, and day layouts.
+The Calendar page gives you a visual view of your scheduled content across month, week, day, and agenda layouts.
 It's useful for spotting gaps in your publishing cadence, checking time slots, and making quick schedule changes without reopening every post.
+All calendar times follow your organization timezone (set in Settings → Organization), so every teammate sees posts on the same day and hour regardless of where they are.

 Reschedule Existing Posts